FedericoCarboni/scarpet-docs/content/math/log10.md

       - name: "n"
 ---

-Decimal logarithm of `n`.
-Its ceiling is the length of its floor.
+Returns the decimal logarithm of a number.